kellenmace/kellenmace.com-2019/content/blog/change-featured-image-title-link-text-wordpress/index.md

 ## Update for WordPress 4.3+

-As of WordPress 4.3, you can set the `Featured Image`, `Set featured image`,  `Remove featured image` and `Use as featured image` labels to whatever custom text youâ€™d like to use instead.
+As of WordPress 4.3, you can set the `Featured Image`, `Set featured image`, `Remove featured image` and `Use as featured image` labels to whatever custom text you'€™d like to use instead.
 You can do this when the post type is registered using `register_post_type()`.

 ![Set featured image text](./set-featured-image-text.jpg)

-Hereâ€™s an example of how to to it:
+Here'€™s an example of how to to it:

 `gist:7454c8f897b49639d4a7fb944bf80797`